aaronksaunders/ionic2rc0-firebase/README.md

 ####Installing Firebase3 Type Definitions
 ```
-typings install file:node_modules/angularfire2/node_modules/firebase/firebase.d.ts --save --global && typings install
+typings install file:node_modules/firebase/firebase.d.ts  --save --global && typings install
 ```
-what i found was that the typing are in the `AngularFire2` npm module so be sure to install that with your project.
+what i found was that the typing are in the `firebase` npm module so be sure to install that with your project.
 If there is a better way please let me know.

 **WARNING:** the ones that get installed from npm are incorrect, **do not** do this....
 ```